-Our vision for West Yorkshire is to be recognised globally as a great place to live with a strong, successful economy where everyone can build businesses, careers and lives supported by a superb environment and world-class infrastructure.
+To be recognised globally as a place with a strong, successful economy where everyone can build great businesses, careers and lives supported by a superb environment and world-class infrastructure.

 The West Yorkshire Combined Authority and Leeds City Region Enterprise Partnership bring together local councils and businesses to work together on issues that cross local authority boundaries and affect us all.

 This includes leading the fight in tackling climate change, developing a modern transport system and attracting jobs and investment to the region.
 It allows us to speak with one voice when we work with government to secure greater influence and funding over the issues that matter to us the most.